Madame Web (film): Pre-production

-Sony Pictures CEO and chairman Tom Rothman said in May 2022 that filming would begin "in the spring", while Celeste O'Connor joined the cast.
+Sony Pictures CEO and chairman Tom Rothman said in May 2022 that filming would begin within the following months, while Celeste O'Connor joined the cast.
 This was followed by the castings of Isabela Merced, Tahar Rahim, and Emma Roberts throughout the following month.
 Responding to these castings, Sabina Graves of Gizmodo opined that many of the actresses could be playing "more recognizable" characters from the Spider-Man comics, such as the Spider-Women versions of Jessica Drew and Gwen Stacy, in the film as a "reimagining" of the Spider-Verse (2014) crossover comic book.
 Sweeney and Johnson were preparing for their roles at that time, when filming was scheduled to begin in mid-July.
 Sweeney completed an athletic assessment test and read comics featuring her character, Julia Carpenter, while Johnson underwent training.
 Mike Epps joined the cast in early July.
 Johnson felt it was important to depict Cassie in a grounded and human reality that audiences could relate to, compared to other superhero films.

 During the casting process, Deadline Hollywood described Madame Web as an origin story.
 Sony later described the film as a "standalone origin story" and a "suspense-driven thriller" that diverged from the typical superhero film genre.
 Di Bonaventura said it would present a fresh take on the character and her origin.
 Clarkson sought to incorporate a female-led and grounded and gritty tone similar to her work on the Marvel Television series Jessica Jones (2015–2019), and said she was given creative freedom in making the film.
 Clarkson described the center of the story as revolving around Cassie's mother.
 The film was set in 2003 since the initial scripts, and Clarkson sought to give it a "timeless" quality by including music from the 1990s to "the edge of 2003" and featuring vintage clothing.
 She opted to avoid a post-credits sequence as she felt she "said everything we needed to say".
 The script underwent substantial changes throughout production.
 Immediately before filming began, Sony had it shortened by 20–30 pages, resulting in a "disjointed" plot with "act two and three problems".